go-rillas/subprocess/README.md

 func Run(executable string, args ...string) Response
 ```

-The `Run()` function executes a system executable call with optional arguments and returns the standard output, standard error, and exit status code data in a `Response` struct.
+The `Run()` function runs an executable file with optional arguments and returns the standard output, standard error, and exit status code data in a `Response` struct.
 Include one or more arguments to the executable as additional function parameters.

 ##### Example